 Also important for SEO are the so-called "off-page" strategies.
 Rather than examining just the webpage itself, modern search engines take into account other factors such as the number of links to a page.
 The more inbound links to a web page the higher it will rank in the search engines.

-Building links can also be accomplished by sharing content across social media such as Facebook, LinkedIn, Twitter, Google+, Pinterest and YouTube.
+Building links can also be accomplished by sharing content across social media such as Facebook, LinkedIn, Twitter, Google+, Pinterest, and YouTube.
 Content that has been extensively shared on social media is taken into consideration by search engines as an indication that it is of higher quality.
-For more information on social media see:

 How Do Search Engines Catalog and Index Websites?